Explore Our Work

 Resilience: GPF focuses its efforts on science, collaboration, and education to foster pond resilience.
 Healthy ecosystems are more resilient because biodiverse and abundant life makes them inherently more adaptable and responsive to changing environmental conditions.

-Much of what we do is in collaboration with the town of Edgartown, research institutions, and other nonprofits.
+Much of what we do is in collaboration with research institutions, and other nonprofits.
 Our collaborators, past and present, include: